Koti-Home

 2006

 The new year of 2006 brought even more changes for SWR starting in February when a large group of international students paid a visit to SWR.
 Around about the same time a TV crew for the local cable channel came and did a report on SWR.
 April saw some more new faces in the shape of two lady DJ's Waquera & Vikki who took to the airways doing there own programme.
 (Not an April fool) Also a very large group in fact a big bus load of International Students who where on a conference locally in Virrat paid the station a visit, it would appear that SWR in now on the tourist map.
 The final work was completed on the new MW antenna base over the summer and on 23.09.06 under clear blues skies and a sunny day the new 40m high MW mast was lifted into place.
 (See SWR photo gallery 2006/3) This was now the completion of the most ambitious project carried out by SWR in its short history.
 October saw more new faces at the Station when the "Brits" DJ Martin & Luke took to the air for a couple of hours of music and British humour.
-In December the wine jury consisting of DJ's Esa, Miki, Peeveli and Penta-setä (Uncle Ben) reappeared to give it verdict once again and round off another very successful year for everybody associated with SWR.
+In December the wine jury consisting of DJ's Esa, Miki, Peeveli and Pena-setä (Uncle Ben) reappeared to give it verdict once again and round off another very successful year for everybody associated with SWR.

 Finally

-In compiling the history and story of this radio station I have not mentioned all of the staff of SWR if your name hasn't been mentioned I apologise no slight was intended.
-For the moment the story is based on the photographs' which are on the website and covers the years 2000/6.
-The station currently has 13 members and four supporting members plus several programme assistants all of whom have made this station the great success that it is today.
-This success can be seen by the number of QSL requests received by the station from all around the world.
+In compiling the history and story of this radio station I have not mentioned all of the staff of SWR if your name hasn’t been mentioned I apologize no slight was intended.
+For the moment the story is based on the photographs’ which are on the website and covers the years 2000/13.
+The station currently has 13 members and four supporting members plus several program assistants all of whom have made this station the great success that it is today.
+This success can be seen by the number of QSL in the studio by our good friend from requests received by the station from all around the world.
 But also by the amount phone calls and SMS messages received by the station mainly from Europe.
+To some people the risk was too much to contemplate running a station where the DJ’s are free to do what they want and not restricted by record company play lists, the other material or politics.
+These could be the things that has made the station so successful and very entertaining listening.

 The radio website can be found at www.swradio.net

-Copyright © 2007 M T Twyman
+Copyright © 2013 M T Twyman

 Downloadable version (pdf)